-11.21.1 The Council monitors seven Closed landfill sites for compliance with 11 01 0 Menitering above compliance with most concept conditions 11.21.2 The old lendfills were closed with less then entired prefiling and conning 11.21.3 Council is working to improve these sites to reduce impacts and create usable spaces OPTION Complete capping of Pleasant Point Closed landfill 11 22 As part of the resource consent conditions.
-Council is required to monitor the 11.22 Redruth landfill and other Closed landfills for a range of conditions, and write an annual report.
+11.21.1 The Council monitors seven Closed landfill sites for compliance with resource consent conditions.
+11.21.2 Monitoring shows compliance with most consent conditions.
+11.21.3 The old landfills were closed with less than optimal profiling and capping.
+Council is working to improve these sites to reduce impacts and create usable spaces.
+OPTION Complete capping of Pleasant Point Closed landfill 11.22 As part of the resource consent conditions, Council is required to monitor the Redruth landfill and other Closed landfills for a range of conditions, and write an annual report.
 11.23 This section contains the summary of analysis of results of the 2015-2016 Annual Report to Ecan.
 11.24 Management Plans: 11.24.1 The WOL Plan provides a framework for overall site planning including cell development, capping, landfill gas, leachate, stormwater and long term use.
 OPTION Build Stage Two & Three landfill cells as per WOL programme (25 years life).
 OPTION Cap Stage Two & Three landfill cells as per WOL programme.
 11.24.2 The SMP will enable the site to comply with the stormwater consent for the catchment to be applied for.
 OPTION Implement stormwater management projects as per SMP.
-11.24.3 The Landfill Gas strategy outlines calculations, concept plans, Implementation programme and cost estimates.
-The Dedruth Londfill Store One conning proliminary design report 11.24.4 provides a design framework for the capping of Stage One.
-OPTION Cap Stage One of landfill as per WOL programme over 25-35 years.
+11.24.3 The Landfill Gas strategy outlines calculations, concept plans, 0.071011 implementation programme and cost estimates.
+OPTION Implement landfill gas strategy as per WOL programme.
+11.24.4 The Redruth Landfill Stage One capping - preliminary design report OPTION provides a design framework for the capping of Stage One.
+OPTION 44.05 Cap Stage One of landfill as per WOL programme over 25-35 years.
 11.25 Council accepts cleanfill at transfer stations.
-Some private contractors own and operate cleanfill sites.
+Some private contractors own 11.26 and operate cleanfill sites.
 11.26 Illegal dumping may increase with if fees are increased.
-Enforcement and follow-up should be monitored.
-11.27 Natural disasters generate significant amounts of waste and Council will need to ensure waste disposal is incorporated into emergency plans as part of being prepared for natural events so a reactive response is not necessary ODTION which may have follow on consequences.
+Enforcement and 11.27 follow-up should be monitored.
+11.27 Natural disasters generate significant amounts of waste and Council will need to ensure waste disposal is incorporated into emergency plans as part of being prepared for natural events so a reactive response is not necessary which may have follow on consequences.
 OPTION Ensure waste disposal options are included in emergency plans.
-OPTION oblain consent for measant moint pit as an alternative dumping site for 11 28 In the case of a significant shill or event special waste may be disposed of 11.20 at Redruth Landfill Waste Accentance Criteria and protocols will apply at rearrant Earlann.
-Waste Acceptance Ontena and protocols will apply.
+OPTION Obtain consent for Pleasant Point pit as an alternative dumping site for OI HON emergency waste.
+11.28 In the case of a significant spill or event, special waste may be disposed of 11.20 at Redruth Landfill.
+Waste Acceptance Criteria and protocols will apply. at the state and a state of the